 Once you decide you want a brand-new site-built home, it can be years before you actually move in.
-The process of purchasing land, selecting a builder, designing the interior and then constructing the home — which itself can take more than eight months — is quite long in comparison with the process of living in a mobile home, which can be complete within a month, even for a new home.
+The process of purchasing land, selecting a builder, customizing the layout and then constructing the home — which itself can take more than eight months — is quite long in comparison with the process of living in a mobile home, which can be complete within a month, even for a new home.

 Quality: Consistent Quality is Key

 Manufactured and mobile homes have the unique benefit of being mass-produced in a quality-controlled environment.
 This means all materials are selected and tested to work in a large group of homes.
 The factory eliminates common issues associated with site-built construction.
 Since more people can afford nicer, newer mobile homes than traditional homes, they tend to have more amenities and luxuries than the alternative.

 Mobile home communities often cater to retirees, travelers and young families on a budget.
 So they’re a great place to settle into a neighborly community.
 Social interactions and events are popular in most parks, while community pools, playgrounds, picnic areas and walking trails are common, too.
 Browse mobile home parks as part of your search so you find a place that appeals to you.

 If your goal is to select a highly efficient, green home that doesn’t contribute to carbon emissions and other environmental issues, living in a mobile home or manufactured home is a great choice.
 Most mobile homes are made with environmentally sound practices that create less waste and use less water and energy to construct.
 Newer models also are extremely efficient.
 So, you’ll save money and energy when it comes to heating and cooling.

 The Cons: Renting Land and Space Considerations